catalpa-cl/GoBo/README.md

 ## Dataset Statistics (v.1.0)
-The latest version of the dataset can be downloaded [here](link missing).
+The latest version of the dataset can be downloaded [here] (https://www.ltl.uni-due.de/content/6-software/gobo_v1-0.zip).

 40 Participants
 5 sets from different sources for personalization